zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

    Target node.
 The firmware metadata is optional, and its maximum length is determined by :kconfig:option:`CONFIG_BT_MESH_DFU_METADATA_MAXLEN`.

-   The Bluetooth mesh DFU subsystem in Zephyr provides its own metadata format (:c:struct:`bt_mesh_dfu_metadata`) together with a set of related functions that can be used by an end product.
+   The Bluetooth Mesh DFU subsystem in Zephyr provides its own metadata format (:c:struct:`bt_mesh_dfu_metadata`) together with a set of related functions that can be used by an end product.
 The support for it is enabled using the :kconfig:option:`CONFIG_BT_MESH_DFU_METADATA` option.
 The format of the metadata is presented in